-Notably, neither E nor L have bright yellow ones named after packets of fags, or indeed, naff patios to put them on.
+Notably, neither E nor L have bright yellow ones named after cigarettes, or indeed, naff patios to put them on.
 Undoubtedly provenance is attractive, (Louise does it so well, just look at the charming background of her Great Plant this Month) so I am sort of impressed when E & L nonchalantly wander around their gardens referring to their two-storey high banksiae (a species rose – I’ve just looked it up) or ‘Charles de Mills’ (a Gallica apparently).

 I tried to enter their club this year by acquiring a hybrid musk shrub rose called ‘Buff Beauty’ to which I’d heard them referring.
 It was attacked by aphids; then ants; then aphids again before succumbing to the constant deluge of a Scottish summer.
 Unlike Laura’s, our postman has seen things on our doorstep which he’d love to be able to unsee.
 My drooping Buff Beauty which looks like a festering marshmallow might now be among them.

 Caroline is making things way too complicated, yes you can spend hours deciding which genre of roses is politically correct, but hot news, darlings, you can have it all!
 We first started hearing about English Roses back in the 1970s – the 1970s!- when ALL the BeeGees were Stayin’ Alive, Mick Jagger was perfecting his strut, and the redoubtable Tony Orlando was tying Yellow Ribbons all over the place.
 Like a magician, the rose-breeder David Austin was cocking a snook at the received wisdom that we have to have Hybrid Teas with all those gaudy blooms and coarse blackspot-ridden foliage, or the species roses that gave you one glorious blast and then left you to get excited about pretty thorns (Laura always was the slightly strange one in the family) for the other 49 weeks of the year.